SteveL-MSFT/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-DSC-for-PowerShell7.md

 Since there is no default agent to understand the JSON configuration file, it will be up to users or 3rd party agents to understand the configuration file.

+Moving from WMI/OMI also means no longer supporting C++ resources nor Python based resources.

-<TODO> example JSON configuratoin </TODO>
+<TODO> example JSON configuration </TODO>

 ### No more MOF schema and script resources

 Although DSC resources can be written as WMI/OMI providers, this requires writing C/C++ code and compiling for specific Linux distros and processor architectures.
 Writing PowerShell script DSC resources currently still requires a matching schema file making it more complex.
 Instead, the current plan is to [only support PowerShell class based DSC resources](https://github.com/PowerShell/PowerShell/issues/13731) in DSC for PowerShell 7.
+Whereas previously embedded objects were CIMInstance types, they would now be .NET types based on PowerShell classes.
-The reasoning and discussion is in the issue linked above.
+Additonal reasoning and discussion is in the issue linked above.

 ### Open Source